-I wanted to “fix-up” part of my small kitchen and I hit Pinterest in search of cheap dollar store ideas.
+I wanted to “fix-up” part of my small kitchen so I hit Pinterest in search of cheap dollar store ideas.
 I’m not sure I found what became “my solution” in any of those Pinterest posts I looked at, but it sure can be fun and inspiring to go there and see what could work.

 Because at first I was just winging-it, moving stuff around and not sure where this was all going to lead, I didn’t get an official “before” picture.
 I did dig up an older “before” pic that I can show though.
 First up is my “AFTER” pic.